MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 26. If prompted to save the password, select **never** to close the window.

 27. You should receive an error message indicating that you cannot reset Diego’s password because he has been assigned an admin role.
-In Diego’s case, he was assigned to the Billing Administrator role.
-Since only Global admins can change another admin’s password, and because Lynne is not a Global admin, she will have to ask Holly Dickson to make this change.
-Select **Close**.
+In Diego’s case, you assigned him the Billing Administrator role earlier in this lab exercise.
+Since only Global administrators can change another administrator's password, and because Lynne is not a Global administrator, she will have to ask Holly Dickson to make this change.
+Select **Close** in the **Reset password** pane.

 28. If a survey request window appears, select **Cancel**.

-29. In the **Active users** list, select the **key (Reset a password)** icon for **Megan Bowen**.
+29. In the **Active users** list, select the **key (Reset a password)** icon for **Pradeep Gupta**.

-30. In the **Reset password** window for Megan, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
-Lynne wants to manually assign Megan a temporary password, so enter **User.temp1** in the **Password** field.  <br/>
+30. In the **Reset password** window for Pradeep, if the **Automatically create a password** check box displays a check mark, then select this box to clear it.
+Lynne wants to manually assign Pradeep a temporary password, so enter **User.temp1** in the **Password** field.  <br/>

-	This is just a temporary password because Lynne wants to force Megan to change it the next time she logs in.
+	This is just a temporary password because Lynne wants to force Pradeep to change it the next time he logs in.
 Therefore, verify the **Require this user to change their password when they first sign in** check box displays a check mark; if the box is clear, then select it so that it displays a check mark.

 31. Select the **Reset password** button.

-32. On the **Password has been reset** window, you should receive a message indicating that you successfully reset the password for Megan.
+32. On the **Password has been reset** window, you should receive a message indicating that you successfully reset the password for Pradeep.
 Select **Close**.

 33. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the check box to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).  <br/>

-	**Important:** Since you are going to run a global command on Alex's account rather than a command associated with his account, you only want Alex's account selected in the list of active users.
+	**Important:** Since you are going to run a global command rather than a command associated with Alex's account, you only want Alex's account selected in the list of active users.
 If any other user account is selected, you must unselect that user account before proceeding.
-Examine Joni Sherman's account, since you just reset her password.
-If the check box to the left of **Joni Sherman** is selected, then select this check box to unselect Joni's account. **Only Alex Wilber's account should be selected.**
+Scroll through the list of active users and verify that no other user account is selected.
+If an account other than Alex is selected, select the account's check box to clear it. **Only Alex Wilber's account should be selected.**

 34. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional options.
 In the menu that appears, select **Edit sign-in status**.